-In Zijlstra's second book, "Per Slot Van Rekening," we find a very candid man, even contrarian.
+In Zijlstra's second book, "Per Slot Van Rekening," published in 1992, we find a very candid man, even contrarian.
 He gives a very precise description of how central bankers conduct their business and maintain their independence from government interference.

 This makes this particular book so refreshing.
 For example, whereas conventionally monetary debasement is described euphemistically, Zijlstra explains what central bankers actually do, and more importantly, acknowledges that the price of gold is kept far too low.